Khedr05/SPRINTS_Obstacle_Car_Avoidance/README.md

         5. For No obstacles or objects is far than 70 centimeters.
                 1. The robot will move forward with 30% speed for 5 seconds
                 2. After 5 seconds it will move with 50% speed as long as there was no object or objects are located at more than 70 centimeters distance
-                3. The LCD will display the speed and moving direction in line 1: “Speed:00% Dir: F/B/R/S”, F: forward, B:                                   Backwards, R: Rotating, and S: Stopped
+                3. The LCD will display the speed and moving direction in line 1: “Speed:00% Dir: F/B/R/S”, F: forward, B:Backwards, R: Rotating, and S: Stopped
                 4. The LCD will display Object distance in line 2 “Dist.: 000 Cm”

         6. For Obstacles located between 30 and 70 centimeters: